RezaShahrestani/programme/courses/Foundation/intro-to-frontend/week1/lesson-plan.md

   - [Exercise dark mode light mode](#light-mode-dark-mode)

 - Fetch (No promise explanation!
 Focus on usage)
   - Focus on usage let the students copy the fetch script and use it from there.
-Next week promises will be explained!
+Promises are out of scope in this module.
   - [Code inspiration](#fetch)
   - [Exercise 1](#astronauts-in-space), [exercise 2](#dog-fan-website)